api-platform/docs/tutorial/index.md

 and documented](https://symfony.com/doc/current/book/page_creation.html) to create websites the old way: a server generates then sends plain-old HTML documents to browsers.

-[API Platform](https://api-platform.com) is a new generation set of modern tools to kickstart web projects.
+[API Platform](https://api-platform.com) is a set of tools for building modern web projects.
 It is a framework for API-first projects built on top of Symfony.
 Like other modern frameworks such as Zend Framework and Symfony, it's both a full-stack all-in-one framework and a set of independent PHP components and bundles that can be used separately.